czwen/PRSlideView/README.md

 ## General

 Slide view with gracefully written UIKit-like methods, delegate and data source protocol.
-Infinite scrolling supported.

 Note: Auto layout not supported due to the special behaviours of `UIScrollView`.
 Please use autoresizing mask instead or wrap it with a container view.

+## Features

+* Horizontal or vertical scrolling
+* Infinite scrolling
+* Page control (horizontal mode only)

 ## Installation